ibm-ecosystem-engineering/watson-ai-ops-guide/900-bookinfo-demo-installation-210/51-training-events/readme.md

 # Training Events

+## 1. Update Config.sh

-1. Update the parameters in the `/scripts/00-config.sh`
+Update the parameters in `/scripts/00-config.sh`

+## 2. Start Training

-2. Run the file `/scripts/01-events-training.sh`
+1. Run the file `/scripts/01-events-training.sh`

-it may print like this. you can execute the command one by one.
+it may print like this.

 ```bash
 ........................................................................